Trevose Head Lighthouse

-The tower is 89 ft tall, and has a range of 20 nmi, but, on a clear night, you can just spot the light from Pendeen Lighthouse, over 35 mi away.
+The tower is 89 ft tall, and has a range of 20 nmi, but, on a clear night, it can be seen from Pendeen Lighthouse, over 35 mi away.

 History

 Construction

 The site was surveyed by order of the Trinity Board in July 1844 with a design submitted that November and approved February 1845.
 Building began in that May with the laying out of the road and contract entered into with the builders the next month.
 During gales on 20–21 November 1846 scaffolding attached to the tower was blown away.

 After completion of the first tower, it was determined that the light was under certain circumstances liable to be mistaken by mariners.
 A second lower light was therefore proposed and (the decision having been taken in June 1847) it was constructed, 50 feet in front of the first light, with a covered passage between them for use by the lighthouse keepers.
 Only the first built 'high' light now remains.

 Designed by engineer James Walker the two original lights, 'high' and 'low', were constructed under the supervision of Henry Norris by builders Jacob & Thomas Olver of Falmouth.
 They were provided with a pair of first-order fixed optics by Henry Lépaute of Paris and each had an oil lamp with 4 concentric wicks manufactured by Messrs.
 Wilkins & Co. of Long Acre.

 The light was first lit on 1 December 1847.